Rene Denfeld: Biography

-Her first novel, The Enchanted (Harper 2014), was awarded the French Prix du Premier Roman Etranger award, an ALA Medal for Excellence in Fiction, and a Carnegie Listing.
-The book was a finalist for the Center for Fiction First Novel Prize, The Oregonians Best Book of the Year, and listed for the Dublin International fiction prize.
-Her second novel, The Child Finder (Harper 2017), is a literary thriller examining the role of a young woman in finding a missing child.

-Denfeld has written for The New York Times Magazine, The Oregonian and the Philadelphia Inquirer.
+Her first novel, The Enchanted, was awarded the Prix du Premier Roman Etranger award and an ALA Medal of Excellence for Fiction.
+The book was a finalist for the Center for Fiction First Novel Prize, The Oregonians Best Book of the Year, listed for the Dublin Literary Award for Fiction, and was long-listed for the Andrew Carnegie Medal for Excellence in Fiction.
+Her other works include The Child Finder, Sleeping Giants, and The Butterfly Girl.
+She has written for The New York Times Magazine, The Oregonian and the Philadelphia Inquirer.